hrhirha/boot2root/writeup1.md

 }
 ```

-To extract the password for `laurie` we created a script: extract_pass.sh
+To extract the password for `laurie` we had to reorder the files based on an index found at every file.
+to do that, we created a script: extract_pass.sh

 ```
 $ bash scripts/extract_pass.sh